tminkova/Project-Week-8-Final-Project/your-project/README.md

 ## Project Description
 Write a short description of your project: 3-5 sentences about what your project is about, why you chose this topic (if relevant), and what you are trying to show.
+I used a dataset based on the sale and renting prices of properties in Riga.
+My main goal is to create a machine mearning model which will predict real estate prices, both for sale and for rent.
+Real Estate is a big part of my life, not only as a topic of intrests but also professional, I'm working in property management services for more than 4 years now and I have experience as an independant real estate broker.
+I embraced the challenge to combine my privious knowledge with the new-learn skills and in this way to enrich my personal passion and professional experience

 ## Hypotheses / Questions
 * What data/business/research/personal question you would like to answer?